ibm-cloud-docs/satellite/hosts.md

 Use the {{site.data.keyword.satelliteshort}} console to update your hosts.
 {: shortdesc}

+Before you begin, consider [adding](/docs/satellite?topic=satellite-hosts#add-hosts) and [assigning](/docs/satellite?topic=satellite-hosts#host-assign) hosts to your resources to handle the compute capacity while your existing hosts are updating.
+Especially if you update the hosts in the location control plane, you might need additional compute capacity to keep your resources running and accessible.
+See [Considerations before you update](#host-update-considerations).

 1. [Remove the host from your {{site.data.keyword.satelliteshort}} location](#host-remove) so that you can update the host.
 2. Use the guidelines from your infrastructure provider to reload the operating system of your host and apply the latest updates.
 3. [Add the host](#add-hosts) back to your {{site.data.keyword.satelliteshort}} location.